hashicorp/terraform-provider-azurerm/website/docs/r/sql_server.html.markdown

 * `retention_in_days` - (Optional) Specifies the number of days to retain logs for in the storage account.

 * `log_monitoring_enabled` - (Optional) Enable audit events to Azure Monitor?
-To enable server audit events to Azure Monitor, please enable its master database audit events to Azure Monitor.
+To enable server audit events to Azure Monitor, please enable its main database audit events to Azure Monitor.

 ### Timeouts